mucsci-students/2021fa-420-DepressureSoft/README.md

 2. Download GitHub Desktop

 3. Go to https://code.visualstudio.com/docs/java/java-tutorial and download the necessary Java Kit for your system.
+NOTE: Make sure your system has the necessary Java Compiler installed on Visual Studio.

 4. Sign in to your gitHub account and click File -> New Repository then add DepressureSoft's repository to your list.